• Level of education

 • Electrochemistry:

-• Redox potentials, Nernst's law, equilibria.
+• Redox potentials, Nernst's equation, equilibria.

-• Solid state chemistry.
+• Solid-state chemistry.

 • Interface chemistry.

-• Analytical electrochemistry
+• Analytical Electrochemistry

 Read more

-Knowledge control
+Knowledge assessment

 • 70% final check.